exasol/sqlalchemy-exasol/doc/user_guide/getting_started.rst

 * For best securing your connection, see :ref:`security`.
 * For other connection parameters, see :ref:`engine_configuration`.
-* Check out the available :ref:`features` & related :ref:`examples` for this purpose, demonstrating the most important features.
+* Check out the available :ref:`features` & related :ref:`examples`, demonstrating the most
+  important features.